ree-tank/NNFL/README.md

 # NNFL
-Python Implementation for the assignments of the course Neural Network and Fuzzy Logic
+Python Implementation for the assignments of the course Neural Networks.

 ### Assignment 1